awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 1. Create an App Mesh virtual node\.
 A virtual node acts as a logical pointer to a Kubernetes deployment\.

    1. Save the following contents to a file named `virtual-node.yaml` on your computer\.
-The file will be used to create an App Mesh virtual node named `my-service-a` in the *`my-apps`* namespace\.
+The file is used to create an App Mesh virtual node named `my-service-a` in the *`my-apps`* namespace\.
 The virtual node represents a Kubernetes service that is created in a later step\.
 The value for `hostname` is the fully qualified DNS hostname of the actual service that this virtual node represents\.

       ```
       apiVersion: appmesh.k8s.aws/v1beta2